Natural Language Processing banner illustration — AI interpreting human language

 FAQs

-• What is the difference between NLP and AI?
-NLP is a subset of AI that focuses on language processing.
+• What’s the difference between NLP and AI?
+NLP is a subfield of AI that focuses specifically on understanding human language.

 • Do I need machine learning for NLP?
-Some NLP tasks use rule-based approaches, but ML improves accuracy.
+Traditional NLP used rules, but modern NLP relies heavily on machine learning for better accuracy.

 Conclusion